-NOTE 9 ENDOWMENT
+NOTE 10 ENDOWMENT

-The Foundation has a donor restricted endowment fund established for the purposes of providing income to support general operations.
+The Foundation has a donor-restricted endowment fund established for the purposes of providing income to support general operations.
 As required by accounting principles generally accepted in the United States of America, net assets of the endowment fund are classified and reported based on the existence or absence of donor-imposed restrictions.
-The Board of Directors of the Foundation has interpreted relevant state law as requiring the preservation of the fair value of the original gift as of the gift date of the donor-restricted endowment funds absent explicit donor stipulations to the contrary.
-As a result of this interpretation, the Foundation classifies as permanently restricted net assets (a) the original value of gifts donated to the permanent endowment, (b) the original value of subsequent made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.
+The board of directors of the Foundation has interpreted relevant state law as requiring the preservation of the fair value of the original gift as of the gift date of the donor-restricted endowment funds absent explicit donor stipulations to the contrary.
+As a result of this interpretation, the Foundation classifies as permanently restricted net assets (a) the original value of gifts donated to the permanent endowment, (b) the original value of subsequent gifts to the permanent endowment, and (c) accumulations to the permanent endowment made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.
 The remaining portion of the donor-restricted endowment fund that is not classified in permanently restricted net assets is classified as unrestricted net assets.
 The Foundation considers all earning on endowment funds to be appropriated and available for current year operations.